-Late on May 2, Politico published a leaked draft of a Supreme Court decision that would overturn Roe v.
-Wade, the 1973 case that legalized the right to abortion in the United States, and Planned Parenthood v.
-Casey, a 1992 case that affirmed Roe.
-The draft, deciding the case Dobbs v.
-Jackson Women’s Health Organization, appears to have been written in February of this year.
-It contains a majority opinion written by Justice Samuel Alito, in which he calls the decisions “egregiously wrong” and suggests that the right to an abortion is not “deeply rooted” in U.S. history.
-The majority opinion suggests that at least five of the court’s six conservative justices — Alito, Neil Gorsuch, Brett Kavanaugh, Clarence Thomas, and Amy Coney Barrett — voted to strike down Roe.
+On June 24, the Supreme Court released their decision in the case Dobbs v.
+Jackson Women’s Health Organization.
+The verdict overturns Roe v.
+Wade, the 1973 case that legalized the constitutional right to abortion in the United States, and Planned Parenthood v.
+Casey, the 1992 case that affirmed it.
+The decision had been widely expected following Politico’s publication of the leaked draft majority opinion, written by Justice Samuel Alito, in May.
+The final decision closely conforms to Alito’s leaked opinion, in which he called Roe “egregiously wrong” and suggested that the right to an abortion is not “deeply rooted” in U.S. history.
+Ultimately, all of the court’s six conservative justices — Alito, Neil Gorsuch, Brett Kavanaugh, Clarence Thomas, Chief Justice John Roberts and Amy Coney Barrett — voted to strike down Roe, while Sonia Sotomayor, Stephen Breyer, and Elena Kagan dissented.

-While the draft may not reflect the final decision, and Roe is still the law of the land, abortion advocates have quickly mobilized to ensure that people who need to terminate their pregnancies can still do so.
-This is of particular concern in the 13 states that have so-called trigger laws, which would outlaw abortions in those states as soon as Roe is overturned.
+Following the leak of the draft decision, in preparation for this moment, abortion advocates quickly mobilized to ensure that people who need to terminate their pregnancies can still do so.
+This is of particular concern in the 13 states with so-called trigger laws, which set the stage to outlaw abortions in those states automatically as Roe was overturned.
+Per The 19th*, only three states immediately banned abortion — Kentucky, Louisiana, and South Dakota — while the other 10 either require some form of certification to enact their bans, or their bans will take effect after 30 days.
 What’s more, nine states have unenforced pre-Roe bans still on their books, and four others are likely to enact new bans post-Roe, per the Guttmacher Institute.
-In total, the right to an abortion would be threatened or completely eradicated in 26 states if the landmark ruling were overturned.
+In total, the right to an abortion is now completely eradicated or threatened in 26 states.

-If you are looking to donate to abortion funds in the wake of the leaked draft decision, these local organizations are working on the ground to help people in trigger-ban states, where abortion access is most fragile.
+If you are looking to donate to abortion funds, these local organizations are working on the ground to help people in states where abortion access is most fragile.

 - The Arkansas Abortion Support Network provides patient escorting; financial and logistical support for the procedure, travel, lodging, and child care; and educational resources throughout Arkansas.
 With an extremely limited number of clinics in Arkansas, resources like travel support are vital to patients in need of an abortion.